Manpreet-Bhatti/fulcrum/README.md

 # ⚖️ Fulcrum

-**A High-Performance, Self-Healing Layer 7 Load Balancer written in Go**

 Fulcrum is a reverse proxy and load balancer capable of distributing HTTP traffic across a cluster of backend servers.
 Built with a focus on concurrency control, retries (fault tolerance), and observability, it features active health checks, automatic failover retries, and a real-time analytics dashboard.

 ## 🚀 Key Features